baro77/RctCS/README.md

 # Monero RingCT Cheatsheet

-Based on [Monero Addresses Cheatsheet](https://github.com/baro77/MoneroAddressesCS) and [Rings Cheatsheet](https://github.com/baro77/RingsCS), the third one putting Stealth Addresses and CLSAGs together with Pedersen Commitments and Bulletproofs to obtain the typical Monero transaction (at the time of writing, Q2-2021): RingCT Type 5
+Based on [Monero Addresses Cheatsheet](https://github.com/baro77/MoneroAddressesCS) and [Rings Cheatsheet](https://github.com/baro77/RingsCS), the third one putting Stealth Addresses and CLSAGs together with Pedersen Commitments and Bulletproofs to obtain the typical Monero transaction (at the time of writing, Q2-2021): RingCT Type 5.

+A short introduction describing cheatsheet's strong (if any) and weak points is available it the form of a [companion article hosted on Medium]().

 ### Version History